BIO-DIKU/SeqScan/README.md

 ### Minimum Phred score

-If the input data is in FASTQ format and the `-s/--score_min` option is set then a match for any residue with a score below the minimum score given will fail.
+If the input data is in FASTQ format then the quality scores will be considered when matching residues if the `-s/--score_min` option is used.
+When the `-s/--score_min` option is used then a pattern will fail to match any residue with a score below the minimum score.
+However, if the `-a/--ambiguate_bad` option is used then all residues with a score below the minimum score will match.

+Read about quality scores here:

 https://en.wikipedia.org/wiki/FASTQ_format